The

 So England had

-a lot to loose if they messed up and invaded us 'improperly'.
+a lot to lose if they messed up and invaded us 'improperly'.
 Basically

-people on our end could have messed it up easily by giving the Europeans
+one person on our end could have messed it up completely very easily by giving the Europeans

 a legal reason to invade.
 Even a sailor accidentally firing a cannon